llord1/llord1.github.io/_posts/2020-08-26-AssetsSLUlaw.md

 Row Titles: English, Saint Lucian Kwéyòl (Antillean Creole/Patios), Haitian Creole, French, Spanish, Papiamento, Portuguese, Dutch, Hindi (or any Indian subcontinental language not listed), Arabic (or any Mediterranean language not listed), Russian (or any Eurasian language not listed), Japanese, Mandarin, Any form of sign language.

 This question is one of the most crucial to this study.
 English is listed as it is indeed the main language spoken (a prestige language) in Saint Lucia.
 However, Saint Lucia is indeed a multilingual country, and therefore assumptions cannot be made as to one's full competencies of English; indeed one may have been hired based on being a native speaker of another language, or a variety of other scenarios.
-Yet, the form will only be presented in English, as a certain degree of English competency is required of professionals that practice in Saint Lucia (most legal documents are indeed written in English).
+Yet, the form will only be presented in English; this is because a certain degree of its competency is required of professionals that practice in Saint Lucia (and most legal documents are indeed written in English).

 Notably, apart from modern English, legal (and medical) professionals can claim to be multilingual, based on their foundational studies of Latin.
 Latin has been declared a dead language, and its inclusion would indeed seem redundant, as the field already recognizes this knowledge.
 Questioning one's fluency in Latin may also spark negative feelings from participants, as the language is intrinsically linked to the mastery of their profession.

 Saint Lucian Kwéyòl (Antillean Creole/Patios) is inquired about, as it is the heritage language of the island.
 While a language vitality survey has not been conducted in more than twenty years, the last records indicate that above ninety percent of the Saint Lucian population converses Saint Lucian Kwéyòl.
 It stands to reason that law practitioners on the island may have encountered or have had to represent speakers of this language.

 Haitian Creole is another heritage language of the Caribbean, however, it is fully recognized, regulated, and formally taught in schools; especially on the island of Haiti.
 There is evidence to support the fact that several legal professionals, from the Caribbean and abroad, have interacted with Haitian Creole speakers, particularly to assist with disaster relief services.
-Haitian Creole was therefore added to reduce any possible confusion with the classification of Haitian Creole as Saint Lucian Kwéyòl.
-To further reduce confusion surrounding the creole languages of the Caribbean, Papiamento was acknowledged with its own option.
+Haitian Creole was, therefore, added to reduce any possible confusion with the classification of Haitian Creole as Saint Lucian Kwéyòl.
+To further reduce confusion surrounding the creole languages of the Caribbean, Papiamento was acknowledged with a designated option.

-French and Spanish are included as these are common language offerings at all high schools on the island of Saint Lucia.
-These languages reflect the greater Caribbean environment, as several countries recognize and teach French and Spanish as their prestige languages; this includes countries such as Martinique and Guadeloupe, and Cuba, respectively.
+The French and Spanish languages were included on this list as these are typical education offerings of all high schools on the island of Saint Lucia.
+These languages reflect the general Caribbean environment, as several countries recognize and teach French and Spanish as their prestige languages; this includes countries such as Martinique and Guadeloupe, and Cuba, respectively.
 Dutch,  Portuguese, and to a lesser extent Hindi (or any other Indian subcontinental language), are other common languages to the rest of the Caribbean due to colonialization and indentured labor.

-Arabic immigrants (and others from the Mediterranean region) do have a strong presence in the Saint Lucian business environment, and therefore, may have had a need for legal representation on the island.
+Arabic immigrants (and others from the Mediterranean region) do have a strong presence in the Saint Lucian business environment, and therefore, may have needed for legal representation on the island {% cite hillman2009understanding everyculture_2020 %}.
 Japanese is taught in Saint Lucia by humanitarian volunteers as part of their Japan International Cooperation Agency (JICA) work {% cite kobayashi_2020 %}.
 Due to an increased presence of Chinese investors and tourists in the Caribbean, and general funding of local projects by China, one's ability to understand Mandarin is becoming increasingly valuable.
-Once again these immigrants may have had a need for legal representation on the island.
+Once again these immigrants may have had needed legal representation on the island.

 It should be noted that Saint Lucia has established a system for Citizenship by Investment (CIP) {% cite bayat_el hachem_2020 gis_CIP_2017 slu_cip_2020 capital_CIP_2020 harvey_2020 investvisa_2016 %}.
 Local lawyers that practice in this area have a greater probability of interacting with persons from various parts of the world; particularly interacting with persons from areas that had no prior historic (colonial) immigration or language ties to the country.
 Persons from Russia, Asia, and the Middle East have been noted as having increasingly high rates of interest in the CIP programs of the Caribbean {% cite nesheim_CIP_2020 CBF_2020 %}.
 The creation of the categories was developed to best encapsulate as many interaction scenarios as possible.